Indivina

 Contraindications

-Contraindicated in women with known or suspected breast cancer, known or suspected oestrogen-dependent malignancies, undiagnosed vaginal bleeding, untreated endometrial hyperplasia, active or recent thromboembolic disease, active liver disease, porphyria, and known hypersensitivity to any component.
-Indivina is not suitable for women who have had a hysterectomy (oestrogen-only HRT is preferable).
+Indivina is contraindicated in women with known or suspected breast cancer, other oestrogen-dependent cancers, undiagnosed genital bleeding, untreated endometrial hyperplasia, active or recent venous or arterial thromboembolism, known thrombophilic disorders, active liver disease, porphyria, or hypersensitivity to any ingredient.

 Frequently Asked Questions